National Newspaper Association

 Sustaining Rural Journalism by Al Cross

 Al Cross edited and managed rural newspapers before covering politics for the Louisville Courier Journal and serving as president of the Society of Professional Journalists.
-He directs the University of Kentucky’s Institute for Rural Journalism and Community Issues, which is seeking a new director as he heads into retirement.
-For more information, contact him at al.cross@uky.edu.
+He is director emeritus of the University of Kentucky’s Institute for Rural Journalism and can be reached at al.cross@uky.edu.

 Kansas case is an inflection point for rural newspapers